 The byway begins on Bend’s west side, where OR-372 quickly begins its climb toward Mt.
 Bachelor.
-Signs and maps also call this road the Cascade Lakes Highway or Century Drive — the latter because the route was once a 100-mile/161- kilometer dirt road.
+Signs and maps also call this road the Cascade Lakes Highway or Century Drive — the latter because the route was once a 100-mile/ 161-kilometer red cinder loop road.

 Just within the Deschutes National Forest boundary, FR-41 leads to the Deschutes River, with access to fishing, canoeing and two notable waterfalls, Benham and Dillon.
 A few miles west on the byway, you’ll see a vast lava flow that altered the river’s course.
 It’s one of the many landforms shaped by volcanic activity along this route.
 The ponderosa pine forests along the byway are characteristic of the eastern slope of the Cascade Mountains.
 The peaks trap much of the moist air from the Pacific on the western slope, a rain shadow that gives this region its dry, sunny climate.

 As you continue climbing westward, the forest transitions into a mix of pine, fir and hemlock.
 Around a curve, the enormous cone of Mt.
 Bachelor suddenly dominates the horizon.
 A turnoff leads to Mt.
 Bachelor Ski Resort.
-With nearly 3,700 acres of lift-served terrain and a 3,365-foot vertical drop, it’s the largest ski area in Oregon, with deep, dry snows that often last into June.
-In summer, hikers and sightseers can ride a chairlift to the Pine Marten Lodge at an elevation of 7,775 feet for views that stretch from Washington to California.
+With nearly 3,700 acres of lift-served terrain and a 3,365-foot/1,025-meter vertical drop, it’s the largest ski area in Oregon, with deep, dry snows that often last into June.
+In summer, ride the lift to the Pine Marten Lodge for a sunset dinner of internationally inspired cuisine and gorgeous views of the Cascade Mountains.